 AKROPOLIS PALACE AND NEARBY HISTORICAL SIGHTS

-When visiting the Akropolis Palace, there are plenty of other interesting sights nearby to explore, including the Žižkov Television Tower, the Atrium – former Chapel of the Ascension of the Holy Cross, Rieger Gardens, the Old Jewish Cemetery in Žižkov, the Church of St Procopius, the Church of the Most Sacred Heart of Our Lord, George of Poděbrady Square, Peace Square and many others.
+When visiting the Akropolis Palace, there are plenty of other interesting sights nearby to explore, including the Žižkov Television Tower, the Atrium – former Chapel of the Ascension of the Holy Cross, Rieger Gardens, the Old Jewish Cemetery in Žižkov, the Church of St Procopius, the Church of the Most Sacred Heart of Our Lord, George of Poděbrady Square, National Monument on Vítkov Hill, Peace Square and many others.